deepseek-ai/DeepSeek-V3/README_WEIGHTS.md

 - **Storage Format**: `float32 Tensor`, stored alongside the weight data.
 - **Dequantization Formula**:
-  - If the weight block is not aligned to 128, it is zero-padded to 128 before calculating the scale.
+  - If a weight block is not aligned to 128, it is zero-padded to 128 before the scale is calculated.
 After quantization, the padded portion is removed.
-  - The dequantization process is performed as: `(128x128 weight block) * weight_scale_inv`.
+  - Dequantization is performed as `(128x128 weight block) * weight_scale_inv`.

 Through dequantization of the FP8 weights, runtime operations enable online quantization at a granularity of `per-token-per-128-channel`.